amir-awad/bookshelf-django-app/README.md

 # Django-app

+## Description

+This is a simple Django application that uses PostgreSQL as the database backend.

 ## Running without docker-compose

 ### first pull the PostgreSQL image from Docker Hub by running the following command: